apaz-cli/apaz-cli.github.io/blog/Safety.md

 ![](images/PlaneClouds_skyrick9413.jpg)

 Luckily, the vast majority of airplane firmware hasn't killed people.
 Not killing anybody is admirable, but still not actionable enough to be useful.
-The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) standards are good, and [DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guaruntee a minimum level of safety through sheer amount of expensive documentation and testing effort, but both standards leave much to be desired.
+The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) standards are good, and [DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guarantee a minimum level of safety through sheer amount of expensive documentation and testing effort, but both standards leave much to be desired.
 I'm left wondering what it is we're all chasing.

 Today, I watched a CPPCon talk that unified everything I know on the topic.
 The talk is about `std::find()` and `std::find_if()` from C++, but the points that it made along the way are what resonated with me.
 It brought together my experiences designing a Java perceptual image processing research library, and my time spent designing, writing, debugging, and verifying engine controller and weapons systems firmware in C. Honestly, I wish it all clicked sooner.